Hexatan/employeeDB/README.md

 #### Using Docker

 1. Clone the repository.
 2. Navigate to the project root directory.
+3. Copy the template: `copy .env.example .env`
+4. Edit `.env` with your values
-3. Run `docker-compose up -d --build` to start the services.
+5. Run `docker-compose up --env-file .env -d --build` to start the services.
-4. The backend API will be available at `http://localhost:8080`.
+6. The backend API will be available at `http://localhost:8080`.
-5. The frontend application will be available at `http://localhost:8081`.
+7. The frontend application will be available at `http://localhost:8081`.

 ## Tech Stack